laitifranz/traiNreal/README.md

 ## Disclaimer

-We are planning to bring the app on the Google PlayStore, but for the moment it is a project only for educational purposes.
+The project is only for educational purposes.
+We don't monetize or get profit from it.

 ## Acknowledgments

-We thank the MMLab and the University of Trento for the opportunity to use the OptiTrack system available at the Multisensory Interactions Lab.
+We thank the team from Arcoda s.r.l & Terranova Software &  MMLab@UniTN for the active collaboration and the opportunity to use the OptiTrack system available at the Multisensory Interactions Lab.

-We used the 3D model human SMPL-X available at https://smpl-x.is.tue.mpg.de/
+A special thank to Lorenzo Orlandi and Giulia Martinelli (PhD students at the University of Trento) for their support and dedication to follow us during whole the project.
+Thanks to Giuseppe Spallita (PhD student) for helping us with the first and third milestone of the challenge.

+Background music: Wake - Chris Heria [soundcloud](https://soundcloud.com/chrisheria/woke-chris-heria?in=chrisheria/sets/workout-music&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing)

 <p align="right">(<a href="#top">back to top</a>)</p>